What is Work in Process Inventory and How-to Calculate it (WIP) + Formula

 What Exactly is Work In Process Inventory (WIP)?

-Wikipedia describes work in process inventory as a company’s partially finished goods awaiting completion and sale.
-Generally, WIP, also known as in-process inventory, can be described as the goods that are still in the production process yet to be completed for final sale.
+Wikipedia describes work-in-process inventory as a company’s partially finished goods awaiting completion and sale.
+Generally, WIP, also known as in-process inventory, can be described as the goods that are still in the production process and yet to be completed for final sale.

 The frequency of WIP reporting generally depends on the type of company involved.
 While public companies must adhere to strict reporting guidelines, private companies typically have fewer reporting requirements, though they are still obliged to value items for tax reasons.

 It is important to note that WIP is considered a current asset since it is inventory meant to be converted into cash within a year.
 All companies must therefore ensure they value their WIP correctly, especially for taxation purposes.